The Era of Drones: How Drone Technology Will Transform War and Peace

 Document Introduction

-In the early 21st century, drone technology rapidly evolved from the periphery of military research and development into a core force in global politics and security.
-This book, from an authoritative and in-depth perspective, systematically explores how this "disruptive technology" fundamentally reshapes the strategic choices of state and non-state actors during both war and peace.
-The study argues that drones are not merely another weapons platform; through their unique combination—remote operation, long endurance, high-precision surveillance, and strike capabilities—they alter the user's risk calculus and often lead to "mission creep," where initial limited military objectives are replaced by broader, more ambitious operations.
+In the early 21st century, drone technology rapidly evolved from the periphery of military research and development to become a core force in the global political and security landscape.
+This book, from an authoritative and in-depth perspective, systematically explores how this disruptive technology has fundamentally reshaped the strategic choices of state and non-state actors during both war and peace.
+The study argues that drones are not merely another weapons platform; through their unique combination—remote operation, long endurance, high-precision surveillance, and strike capabilities—they have altered the risk calculus for users and often led to mission creep, where initial limited military objectives are replaced by broader, more ambitious operations.

-Finally, the book expands its view to broader areas: how terrorist organizations and insurgent groups use cheap commercial drones to gain unprecedented aerial surveillance and attack capabilities; the dual impact of drones on protests, surveillance, and human rights monitoring in both democratic and authoritarian states; how international organizations and humanitarian agencies use drones to perform "dull, dirty, and dangerous" disaster relief and monitoring tasks; and how drone proliferation exacerbates friction and strategic probing between states in crisis regions like Kashmir and the Korean Peninsula.
-The report points out that the proliferation of drones essentially "democratizes" the airspace, granting new advantages to the powerful while also providing tools for asymmetric confrontation to the weak, potentially redefining the forms of war and peace in the 21st century.
+Finally, the book expands its view to broader domains: how terrorist organizations and insurgent groups use cheap commercial drones to gain unprecedented aerial surveillance and attack capabilities; the dual impact of drones on protests, surveillance, and human rights monitoring in both democratic and authoritarian states; how international organizations and humanitarian agencies utilize drones for dull, dirty, and dangerous disaster relief and monitoring tasks; and how drone proliferation intensifies friction and strategic probing between nations in crisis areas like Kashmir and the Korean Peninsula.
+The report points out that the proliferation of drones has essentially democratized airspace, granting new advantages to the powerful while also providing tools for asymmetric confrontation to the weak, ultimately potentially redefining the forms of war and peace in the 21st century.